fonil/dockerized-php/README.md

 #### Build Arguments

-To avoid file permissions conflicts between host and container, a non-root user is created into the service with the same ID and group name than the current host user and setting up PHP-FPM to be executed using those details so, any file created by the service will have the same owner/group than the host user.
+To avoid any possible file permissions between host and shared volumes with the container service, a non-root user is created into the container with same credentials than the host user and forcing to PHP-FPM to be running as this user.
+With this setup any recently created file in the container service can be shared with the host without any file permission issue.

 Those details are collected from the `Makefile` and passing the values to Dockerfile as build arguments: